 How to get there:

-- London Pass Travel option covers the train connection to and from Windsor (note: it's not covered with Oyster Card Travel)
+- London Pass with Travelcard option covers the train connection to and from Windsor (note: it's not covered with Oyster Card Travel)

-- Simply show your London Pass and travelcard combo to the conductor to board a train at Paddington for Slough and change at Slough for a train to Windsor
+- Simply show your London Pass and Travelcard package to the conductor to board a train at Paddington for Slough and change at Slough for a train to Windsor & Eton Central